sensorbee/docs/source/tutorial/getting_started.rst

     In other words, when using ``ISTREAM`` with ``[RANGE 1 TUPLES]``, a resulting tuple is emitted only when it's different from the previous resulting tuple.
-On the other hand, ``RSTREAM`` emits the resulting tuple every time regardless of its value.
+In contrast, ``RSTREAM`` emits the resulting tuple every time regardless of its value.

     Therefore, when the stream-to-relation operator is ``[RANGE 1 TUPLES]``, basically prefer ``RSTREAM`` to ``ISTREAM`` unless there's a strong reason